 The Soothing Presence of Strangers is an audio piece that explores loneliness, usefulness, and the place a bus route can have in our lives.

-In 2020 The Soothing Presence of Strangers was commissioned by BBC Culture in Quarantine, and broadcast on BBC Radio 3 on 31st August 2020.
+In 2020 The Soothing Presence of Strangers was commissioned by BBC Culture in Quarantine, and broadcast on BBC Radio 3 in autumn 2020.

 LISTEN TO THE FULL PIECE HERE